 Yes, I'm represented by Steven Axelrod at The Axelrod Agency, Inc, and Katy McCaffrey at the Gersh Agency.

 I can give you some basic background information about me.
 I was born in 1984 and grew up in Austin, Minnesota.
 I always knew I wanted to be a writer, since the moment I learned how to write.
 After high school, I didn’t go to college immediately, and when I did go, I went for a degree in Human Services, because I was working in a group home for people with disabilities.
 I started self-publishing in 2010, at the age of 25.
-I’ve since published eighteen novels, several of which made the New York Times Bestseller list.
-I currently live in Rochester, Minnesota, with my husband, step-son, two dogs, and three cats.
+I’ve since published over twenty novels, several of which made the New York Times Bestseller list.
+I currently live in Rochester, Minnesota, with my husband, step-son, chinchilla, two dogs, and two cats.